KyrollosIskandar/KyrollosIsk3000/README.md

 Hello.
 I am Kyrollos Iskandar.

+I aspire to work in Medical Physics/Healthcare Data Science.

-I like to make software and hardware and am currently learning Medical Physics.
+I like to make software and hardware.

 You can reach me via LinkedIn using my LinkedIn profile: https://www.linkedin.com/in/kyrollos-iskandar/